ariel-nathan/GSuite-Groups-Export/readme.md

 Create credentials:
 https://developers.google.com/workspace/guides/create-credentials

-Make sure to download the Credentials as a JSON file when prompted and put the JSON file into the directory and rename it to "credentials.json"
+Make sure to download the Credentials as a JSON file when prompted and put the JSON file into the directory and rename it to `credentials.json`

+Run this to install all requirments
+`pip install -r requirements.txt`

 ## Use:

-To use simply run the script in your favorite IDE.
+Simply run the script in your favorite IDE.
-A browser tab will open asking you to login to a google account with the appropriate priveleges to access the Google Directory API.
+A browser tab will open asking you to login to a google account with the appropriate priveleges to access the Google API.

 ## Result: